project-meucci/thimm.github.io/docs/Investing in Regenerative Agriculture and Food/123-benjamin-ware-on-how-nestlé-doing-93-billion-a-year-in-sales-is-getting-serious-about-regeneration.md

 ---
-title: 123 Benjamin Ware on how Nestlé, doing 93 billion a year in sales, is getting serious about regeneration
+title: 123 Benjamin Ware On How Nestlé Doing 93 Billion A Year In Sales Is Getting Serious About Regeneration
 description: Transcripts for podcasts from the regenerative agriculture space.
 Search and find episodes and timestamps.
 ---

 ### Investing in Regenerative Agriculture and Food  (2021-06-15)